Beechcliffe School Local Offer

 • Signs and symbols to offer more concrete meaning to learning (Board maker)

 • Speech and language therapy and additional small group work (working on the advice and guidance of a NHS Speech and Language Therapist)

 • ICT (including AAC, switches and devices to enable PC access)

 Curriculum and teaching

-• Key Stage 3 and 4 Modified and Supported learners follow a differentiated National Curriculum, including PSHE, Creative and Performing Arts and a range of additional therapies.
+• Keys stage 3 Modified and Supported learners follow a differentiated National Curriculum based upon a thematic approach, including PSHE, Creative and Performing Arts and a range of additional therapies.
 These pupils range from pupils who need varying degrees of additional support using signs, symbols and use early language skills, to those students who work mostly with spoken word and text as main form of communication

-• Sensory and Experiential learners follow the Early Years Developmental Matters curriculum.
-This curriculum places the pupils at the centre of all learning opportunities.
+• Sensory and Experiential learners follow a continuous provision approach.
+This curriculum places the pupils at the centre of all learning opportunities and offers a wide range of engaging activities to support developmental progress.
 These pupils who require a multi-sensory approach are supported with a high adult to pupil ratio.

 All pupils are supported by a highly motivated and well trained staff team who deliver an appropriate, successful and engaging curriculum.

 Assessment at Beechcliffe School takes place throughout the year.
 Teachers continually assess and set new individual learning targets at least every half term (6 times a year).
 Parents are informed of these targets.

 Pupils are formally assessed three times a year (summative assessment) when pupil achievement is recorded and progress is analysed.
 Achievement is currently assessed using the Beechcliffe Pathways Performa which incorporates the current National Curriculum and former P Scales.